Papua New Guinea COVID-19 response

 The Australian medical specialists include epidemiologists, emergency medicine specialists, anaesthetists, emergency nurse practitioners, medical laboratory scientists and logisticians.

 The initial AUSMAT was deployed in August, with a second team deployed in September.
-The teams are establishing and embedding safe COVID-19 clinical practices in existing PNG health facilities, in addition to supplementary support for clinical care, and working with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.
+The teams established and embedded safe COVID-19 clinical practices in existing PNG health facilities, provided supplementary support for clinical care, and worked with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.

-Examples of assistance include improving staff and workplace safety for those providing care to COVID-19 patients, increasing the capacity of testing and treatment facilities, and enhancing the public health response.
+Examples of assistance included improving staff and workplace safety for those providing care to COVID-19 patients, increasing the capacity of testing and treatment facilities, and enhancing the public health response.

-AUSMAT will remain in PNG until October, and is working closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak in the following months.
+AUSMAT remained in PNG until October, and worked closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak in the following months.

 Australian medical specialists adhered to PNG quarantine requirements on arrival in Port Moresby, and will adhere to Australian quarantine regulations upon their return home.

-COVID-19 in Papua New Guinea, 28 May 2020, joint media release from Acting Minister for Foreign Affairs, Minister for Health, Minister for International Development and the Pacific
+COVID-19 in Papua New Guinea (28 July 2020), joint media release from Acting Minister for Foreign Affairs, Minister for Health, Minister for International Development and the Pacific